easbarba/lar/README.md

 # bin
-  Miscellaneous scripts to aid bootstrap services and utilities on a freshly Debian install.
+  Miscellaneous scripts to aid bootstraping services and utilities on a freshly Debian install.

   Mostly bash, guile and lua scripts.